Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z_qOEBJw7Ik?si=lPily4dbbrE8WJUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
-For modifications, I made the posture corrector portable and I attached all of my components onto a jacket I brought form home.
+For modifications, I made the posture corrector portable and I attached all of my components onto a jacket I bought from home.
 I taped the flex sensor onto the jacket and I sewed on the Arduino and a pouch for the battery using fabric.
 Lastly, I used the adhesive on the back of LED lights to stick them onto the jacket.
 When I plug the battery into the Arduino, the lights turn on and the app displays the user's posture status as well.

 ## Challenges Faced
 One of the biggest challenges that I faced while working on this project was sewing my Arduino onto the jacket.
 I had never sewed before, so I had to learn how to sew using several YouTube videos.
 Even after this, when I sewed my Arduino to the jacket, the strings kept on snapping when I lifted the jacket up due to the weight of the Arduino.
 As a result, I had to resew the Arduino several times onto the jacket to make sure that it was sturdy and wouldn't fall out when I wore the jacket.